2020–2023 Minneapolis–Saint Paul racial unrest: Juneteenth commemoration, June 19

 On June 19, dozens of Juneteenth commemorations were held in the Twin Cities metropolitan area, including in Minneapolis near the former third precinct station and at the location of Floyd's murder.
 Participants at the events connected recent instances of police brutality to the historic legacy of slavery in the United States.
 The Minnesota Black Lives Matter chapter that rallied at the state capitol building called on state lawmakers who were meeting in a special legislative session to agree on police reform measures.
 Walz issued a proclamation declaring eight minutes 46 seconds of silence at 11:00 a.m.
 CDT on June 9, 2020, in memory of Floyd, which coincided with the beginning of Floyd's funeral in Houston, Texas.
 He also proclaimed June 19 "Juneteenth Freedom Day" and called on the legislature to make it an annual state holiday.

 Calvin Griffith statue removal, June 19

-The Minnesota Twins removed the statute of former owner Calvin Griffith outside the team's Target Field baseball stadium in Minneapolis on June 19.
+The Minnesota Twins removed the statue of former owner Calvin Griffith outside the team's Target Field baseball stadium in Minneapolis on June 19.
 In a statement, the team said the "statue reflects an ignorance on our part of systemic racism present in 1978, 2010 and today".
 Griffith's legacy was tarnished after racist comments he made in a 1978 speech at the Waseca Lions Club, but a statue of him was placed in the stadium's plaza when it opened in 2010.